BeTheBestSY/BeTheBestSY/README.md

 ### 👋 Hi there
 I'm Sooyeon Kim and wish to be a best Back-end Developer in the future.
-This page is where I save my studies.
+This site is where I save my studies.

 #
 ### 🔥 Tech Stacks